- Organic Bound

 Transfer the browned lamb to a platter and set aside.
 Leave any accumulated fat in the pan.

-Remove the cover from the pan and check the meat to see if it's tender.
-If it isn't, re-cover and cook until the lamb is tender, 15 to 30 minutes more.
+Remove the cover from the pan and check the lamb to see if it's tender.
+If not, re-cover and cook until the meat is tender, 15 to 30 minutes more.
 When the meat is fork-tender, add the dates and apricots, and cook, uncovered, for 10 to 15 minutes to heat and soften the fruit.

 To serve, transfer the stew to a platter or shallow bowl, sprinkle with the cilantro and almonds, if using, and serve immediately.
 The stew may be refrigerated, covered, for up to 3 days, and reheated slowly to serve.